chromaui/chromatic-docs/visual-testing-addon.md

 <div class="aside">

 💡 As part of the authentication process, the addon will ask you for light permissions to access your Chromatic account.
 The addon will only use this information to authenticate you and to synchronize your visual tests with Chromatic.
-The addon will never use this information for any other purpose.
+The addon won't use this information for any other purpose.

 </div>